suryareddy0907/Online-Judge-Platform/README.md

   - The `/api/admin/public-stats` endpoint returns home page stats, showing user-specific data if logged in.
 - **Improved Error Reporting:**
   - UI now displays clear error messages for network/server issues and backend validation errors.
+- **Advanced Contest Controls:**
+  - **Public/Private Visibility**: Toggle contests between being visible to everyone or only to specific users.
+  - **User Access Lists**: For private contests, admins can manage a list of allowed participants.
+- **Live Leaderboard & Activity Feed:**
+  - View a platform-wide leaderboard to see top-ranked users.
+  - A real-time activity feed on the home page shows recent submissions.

 ---